 Explore Economics at Montana State University

 Individuals, businesses and governments face daily decisions about how to allocate scarce resources.
-The choices are extensive and range from which career path to follow, which candidates would make the best hires, what goods should be produced, and what policies will lead to the best outcomes.
+The choices are extensive and range from which career path to follow to which candidates would make the best hires to what goods should be produced, and what policies will lead to the best outcomes.

 Economics is the study of this critical decision-making behavior.
-It is a mode of thinking and reasoning with widespread application.
+It is a mode of thinking and reasoning with widespread professional and personal application.

-Some vocations may require very specific skills that can change over time, such as knowledge of particular computer programs or specialized equipment.
+Some vocations require very specific skills and knowledge that can quickly become outdated, such as knowledge of particular computer programs or specialized equipment.
 The study of economics builds and hones the timeless skills that employers value most highly -- the ability to think critically and carefully, the ability to learn new skills, and the ability to solve problems.
 It's what is known as "the economic way of thinking."